michalmonday/xohw23-121/docs/setup_guide.md

 To run and control the python script we may (but don't have to) use a separate "host" PC that can access the Jupyter Notebook server created by the PYNQ system running on the PS of the ZC706 board.

 ### Connecting through router (allows ZC706 PS to use internet)
 We can connect the ZC706 board to the router using Ethernet cable.
-It should be assigned an IP by the router, which we can check by going into router configuration page and checking connected clients (e.g. on my network it's `192.168.0.1`).
-Then we should be able to access the jupyter server by going into browser and navigating to: `<router_ip>:9090/` (e.g. `192.168.0.103:9090` on my network).
+It should be assigned an IP by the router, which we can check by going into router configuration page and checking connected clients (e.g. on the network we use it's `192.168.0.1`).
+Then we should be able to access the jupyter server by going into browser and navigating to: `<router_ip>:9090/` (e.g. `192.168.0.103:9090` on our network).
 The default password to Jupyter Notebook is `xilinx`.
 After login, it should look like this:

 <img alt="ERROR: IMAGE WASNT DISPLAYED" src="../images/jupyter_notebook.png" width="600"/>

-Initially I had problems accessing ZC706 board that is connected to the router, for that reason there's a separate section for this case ([Direct connection](#direct-connection-wont-allow-zc706-ps-to-use-internet-so-its-not-recommended)), but using it won't allow to install required python libraries.
-Recently I tried connecting through router again and it just worked well (allowing to mitigate the problematic offline package installation).
+Initially we had problems accessing ZC706 board that is connected to the router, for that reason there's a separate section for this case ([Direct connection](#direct-connection-wont-allow-zc706-ps-to-use-internet-so-its-not-recommended)), but using it won't allow to install required python libraries.
+Recently we tried connecting through router again and it just worked well (allowing to mitigate the problematic offline package installation).

 ### Direct connection (won't allow ZC706 PS to use internet, so it's not recommended)
 <img alt="ERROR: IMAGE WASNT DISPLAYED" src="../images/pynq_overview.png">

 For direct connection we can connect the Ethernet cable to both ends (host PC, ZC706 board) and assign a static IP on the host PC.
-I used Windows to do this, and followed the [PYNQ - Assign a static IP guide](https://pynq.readthedocs.io/en/v2.7.0/appendix/assign_a_static_ip.html).
-These are settings I used:
+We used Windows to do this, and followed the [PYNQ - Assign a static IP guide](https://pynq.readthedocs.io/en/v2.7.0/appendix/assign_a_static_ip.html).
+These are settings we used:

 <img alt="ERROR: IMAGE WASNT DISPLAYED" src="../images/static_ip.png" width="600"/>